svillhauer/Basal_Channels/README.md

 ## Data Access

 This project utilizes Large Eddy Simulations developed with MITgcm, incorporating 3D Smagorinsky viscosity and ice-ocean boundary layer parameterization.
-2D Y-average fields for the reference case are available in the `/High Res Output/` folder.
+2D Y-averaged fields for the reference case are available in the `/High Res Output/` folder.

 ---